snapwich/fun-hooks/README.md

 ### Get Hooks
 You can get all the hook entries attached to a hooked function using `hookedFn.getHooks()`.
-An optional argument can be passed for matching only specific kinds of hooks: e.g. `hookedFn.getHooks({type: 'before'})` or `hookedFn.getHooks({hook: myBeforeHook})` to get a specific hook entry.
+An optional argument can be passed for matching only specific kinds of hooks: e.g. `hookedFn.getHooks({type: "before"})` or `hookedFn.getHooks({hook: myBeforeHook})` to get a specific hook entry.

 ### Side-effect (or pass-through) only hooks